Online Human Resource Management Degrees

 If you like helping people maximize their performance—and helping companies manage things like staffing, compensation and benefits—than you may be interested in an online degree in human resource management.

-The good news, reports the Bureau of Labor Statistics (BLS), is that human resources managers are employed in nearly every industry—and with a projected 9 percent increase in employment from 2016 to 2026, the job prospects are growing about as fast the average for all occupations.
+The Bureau of Labor Statistics (BLS) reports that employment of human resources managers is projected to grow 6 percent from 2019 to 2029, about as fast the average for all occupations.
 An online bachelor’s degree in human resource management or a related field is sufficient for most positions, according to the BLS, with some higher-level jobs requiring a master’s degree.1

 A business administration degree with a concentration in human resource management covers key business and management concepts.
 You can also explore subjects like human resource law, workforce and policy development, resource planning and organizational development.